icopy-site/awesome/docs/awesome/awesome-framer.md

 * [Framer Joystick](https://github.com/emilwidlund/framer-joystick) - Module for Gamepad-driven UI prototypes.
 * [Framer Feedback](https://github.com/aboutjax/Framer-Feedback) - Framer feedback module makes it easier for you to prototype with feedback messages.
 * [Framer-Bottom-Navigation](https://github.com/johnmpsherwin/Framer-Bottom-Navigation) - Framer Module to add Android's Bottom Navigation to your project.
-* [Framer Device Rotator](https://github.com/josephxbrick/DeviceRotator) - A Framer module that adds a rotation button to a phone/tablet when said is displayed in a desktop browser or in Framer Studio (https://github.com/podo/awesome-framer/blob/master/but not on device).
+* [Framer Device Rotator](https://github.com/josephxbrick/DeviceRotator) - A Framer module that adds a rotation button to a phone/tablet when said is displayed in a desktop browser or in Framer Studio (but not on device).
 * [Keyboard Input for Framer](https://github.com/Skinny-Malinky/Keyboard-Input-for-Framer) - A module that allows you to easily manage keyboard input.
 * [Framer DesignComponents](https://github.com/sebcglbailey/framer-DesignComponents) - Module for converting your designs in design mode into full scalable classes in code, without a single line of code!.
 * [Framer Web Audio API Module](https://github.com/raulibanez/framer-audio) - A Framer module that provides better audio support for your Framer projects.